atomix/atomix/README.md

 ##### Ephemeral keys

-In addition to supporting time-based state changes, `DistributedMap` also supports session-based changes via a configurable [PersistenceLevel](#persistence-model).
-When a key is added to the map with `PersistenceModel.EPHEMERAL`, the key will disappear once the session that created the key is expired or closed.
+In addition to supporting time-based state changes, `DistributedMap` also supports session-based changes via a configurable [PersistenceMode](#persistence-mode).
+When a key is added to the map with `PersistenceMode.EPHEMERAL`, the key will disappear once the session that created the key is expired or closed.

 ```java